-Prior to this, Pramod worked as a Research Associate in Mechanical Engineering for 3.5 years, working in the Biomechanics group under Prof. Andrew Amis and Dr. Jonathan Jeffers focussing on Knee anatomy and biomechanics, and their effects on Implant design.
-During this time, he also worked very closely with Prof. Justin Cobb in Charing Cross Hospital (MSk Lab).
+Prior to this, Pramod worked as a Research Associate in Mechanical Engineering for 3.5 years, working in the Biomechanics group under Prof Andrew Amis and Prof Jonathan Jeffers focussing on Knee anatomy and biomechanics, and their effects on Implant design.
+During this time, he also worked very closely with Prof Justin Cobb in Charing Cross Hospital (MSk Lab).
 His previous stint as a Postdoc was as a Research Fellow at the University of Southampton, where he was the lead in projects jointly run with DePuy Synthes, a Johnson & Johnson company providing Orthopaedic services.

 Pramod completed his PhD in Computational Biomechanics in 2010 from the University of Southampton, working on the simulation and prediction of long and short term implant fixation.
 He also holds a Masters (MSc) in Bioengineering from the University of Leeds, and an Undergraduate degree (BEng) in Computer Science and Engineering.
 He is a certified PRINCE2 Practitioner.